gov-suite/governed-text-template/README.md

 }
 ```

-The `templateURL` is the TypeScript module that should be used as the template.
+The `templateModuleURL` is the TypeScript module that should be used as the template.
 If it's a multiple-template module you pass in `templateIdentity` but if it's a single-template module you can leave that property out.
 The `content` property contains all the values that will be passed into the template for processing and will be checked for type-safety if the template module author added type guards.

 ## HTTP Service Usage with pre-defined templates (safest technique)